The 12 Techniques of Newspaper Theatre

 Newspaper Theatre (NPT) was born as a theatrical manifesto by Arena Theater of Sao Paulo.
-With the 12 techniques of NPT, any group of actors and non-actors can transform any non-dramatic text (Newspapers, documents, the bible, etc.) into a critical and empathic investigation of the news.
-ImaginAction is currently offering Online Newspaper Theatre workshops and courses under the name cal Unlock the News.
+With the 12 techniques of NPT, a group of actors and non-actors can collectively transform any non-dramatic text (Newspapers, documents, the bible, etc.) into a critical and empathic investigation of the social reality.

-Reading the news without any comment or commentary, detached from the context of the newspaper.
-The audience is less influenced by such biases as the position of the story in the paper or the headline’s size, choosing and reading of the text make it a public newspaper theatre event.
+Reading the news without any comment or commentary, detached from the original context of the text, thus biases connected with the position of the text are reduced; Already choosing and reading the text out loud makes it into a public and performative event.

-Adding information that is omitted by the newspapers is added to give a more “complete” version.
-This information comes from other news, research, or the knowledge we possess: The leading questions in this stage are what do we know that is not there?
+In this technique, we add information omitted by the text to give a more “complete” version.
+This information comes from other sources, research, or knowledge: The leading questions in this stage are what do we know that is not there?
 What is missing?

-Reading two contradictory or linked stories (alternating them) to shed new light adds more in-depth explanation or provides a new dimension.
-Crossed reading is adding information and allows us to discover new theatrical possibilities.
+Reading two contradictory or linked stories (alternating them) to shed light and add a more in-depth understanding of the text.
+This reading provides a new layer to the original text and allows for new theatrical possibilities.

-When reading (or singing) a text with rhythm, we add a musical commentary, such as samba, tango, and Gregorian chant.
-The text is “filtered” by the new rhythm’s connotations, allowing for more critical and empathic reading.
+When reading (or singing) a text with rhythm, we add a musical commentary, such as samba, tango, or a chant.
+The text is “filtered” by the new rhythm’s connotations in rhythmical reading, allowing for more critical and empathic reading.

-Reading the text while adding parallel actions that show either the context in which the reported event occurred or complement the spoken story via contrasting with another activity type.
+Reading the text while adding parallel actions showing either the context in which the reported events occur to complement or contrast the spoken story with physical activity, thus enhancing the performativity of the text.

-The news is improvised on stage to explore/exploit variants and possibilities.
-It is open to re-playing, and suggestion and involvement from the audience (like in Forum Theatre).
+The text is improvised on stage to explore/exploit variants and possibilities.
+It is open to re-playing, suggestions, and even involvement from the audience (like in Forum Theatre).
 The text can become a jumping board for a completely different story in this technique.

-In this technique, “Reading” is the acting of the text/story with facts or scenes that show the event in a context of other historical moments, or other countries or social systems.
+In this technique, “Reading” is the acting of the text/story with facts or scenes that show the event in the context of other historical moments or other countries or social systems.
 It could be referring to a time and place from the past or the future.

-Performing the text with the aid or accompaniment of reinforcing material, such as audio/visuals, jingles, advertising or publicity materials.
-It adds to new aesthetical dimensions and possibilities to the performance.
+In this technique, the performance of the text is aided or accompanied by reinforcing material, such as audio/visuals, jingles, advertising, or publicity materials.
+It adds new aesthetical dimensions and possibilities to the performance.

 The concretion of the abstract

-Revealing on-stage what the news often hides or masks beneath clichés, over-used terms or matter-of-fact reporting.
-Concepts such as torture, hunger, unemployment become concrete through theatre and embodiment.
-We are reclaiming the emotional impact of abstracted concepts.
+This technique reveals on-stage what the news often hides or masks beneath clichés, over-used terms, or matter-of-fact reporting.
+Concepts such as torture, hunger, and unemployment become concrete through theatre and embodiment.
+It allows for reclaiming the emotional impact of abstracted ideas from the text.

 Text out of context

-Performing the text out of the original context, an actor portraying the Prime Minister delivers a speech about austerity while devouring a huge dinner.
-The truth behind the words is demystified; for example, the PM wants austerity for the people, but not for him/herself.
+This technique is about performing the text out of the original context; an actor portraying the Prime Minister delivers a speech about austerity while devouring a huge dinner.
+It unravels the truth behind the words; for example, the PM wants austerity for the people, but not for themself.

 Insertion into the actual context

-In this technique, we bring the text into the real context in which the problem happens (for example, an article describing a war is conducted in a theatrical battlefield, where the actors are dodging bullets.
+In this technique, we bring the text into the actual context of the problem.
+For example, an article describing a war is performed by portraying a theatrical battlefield, where the actors are dodging bullets.

-below you find a publication made post a Newspaper workshop by Uri Noy Meir and Organized by Nikolai Kunitson in 2012
+First published in a Newspaper workshop guidebook by Uri Noy Meir published by Nikolai Kunitston.